 Even though Sabrina will receive the care she will need to adjust to becoming acquainted with her father, it may be a long time, if ever that she will be able to completely comprehend that her mom had lied to her over the years.

-When my own brothers and sisters who went missing at the ages of 3 and 4 by their father were found over 10 years later, they were not happy nor in a hurry to become reacquainted with their mother.
+My own brothers and sisters who went missing at the ages of 3 and 4 by parental abduction by their father were found over 10 years later, they were not happy nor in a hurry to become reacquainted with their and my mother.
 They had been told their whole life that she had left them, not the other way around, and that she did not care for them at all.
 Even though they were told that she never stopped looking for them and hired a private investigator to keep searching for them, they did not trust what they were being told, and in fact wrote angry, mean letters to her, repeating the lies that their father had told them over the years.
 It was though they could not comprehend that their father had done anything wrong and everyone else was falsely accusing him.
 The bond they had with their father and his extended family could not be broken, and they wanted to hang onto it so badly, they hung on to the lies that he told them, to the point they refused to even meet their mother and kept their allegiance to their father until a Judge stepped in and forced them to visit her.

-Even when they started their own families and completely understood what their father had done, they still continued their relationship with him and favored being in that family unit.
+Years later, when they started their own families and completely understood what their father had done, they still continued their relationship with him and favored being in that family unit.
 As far as I know they never blamed their father for abducting them, but spent most of their young lives blaming their mother for abandoning them.
 The fact that it was never her choice, didn’t matter.

 Back them, the abducted parent was not arrested and the father continued his life as though he never did anything wrong, and never realizing the damage he had done to his own children.